 Making the Relationship Bloom

 But visits really make the relationship bloom.
-Jerry and I were the first to meet them in 1991.
+Jerry and Julie Jose were the first to visit in 1991.
 After the church service there were tears in everyone’s eyes as we shook hands.
 József said that it was a holy day because we had come.
 Isn’t that exactly what Martin Luther King meant by seeing the divine in another person?
 Let me tell you, it really hit home.
 Several groups of us have visited since and returned with a deeper and broader sense of what it means to be Unitarian.
 The courage and faithfulness of our partners through generations of religious persecution is much better understood while sharing the warm hospitality of their homes.
 The opportunity is open to anyone in this church.
 When József visited here in 1995 he got a sense of the larger denomination by attending General Assembly and was especially impressed with all the volunteering we do for our church.
 (Back to Top)